 - Diversifying teams: Collaboration with a diverse group enhances learning & performance while nurturing positive relationships with all

-- Demonstrating fairness and equity: Creating organisational programmes and practices that explicitly address fairness and equity
+- Demonstrating fairness and equity: Creating organizational programs and practices that explicitly address fairness and equity

-- Acting with transparency: Clarity of the organisation’s DEI policies and accomplishments
+- Acting with transparency: Clarity of the organization’s DEI policies and accomplishments

 - Championing change: Continuous drive toward inclusive culture change at every level